aiven/devportal/docs/products/cassandra/howto/use-dsbulk-with-cassandra.rst

 }

 The config file can contain many different blocks for different configurations.
 In our case it only contains the datastax-java-driver block.
-The careful reader will not have missed that the ssl-engine-factory block contains the path of the truststore and the password to read into the truststore and access the certificate.
+The careful reader has not missed that the ssl-engine-factory block contains the path of the truststore and the password to read into the truststore and access the certificate.
 For a full reference and templates of the application configuration file see `here <https://github.com/datastax/dsbulk/blob/1.x/manual/application.template.conf>`_.
 For a full reference of the driver configuration file, see `here <https://github.com/datastax/dsbulk/blob/1.x/manual/driver.template.conf>`_.